-D3 Fall Х
+D3 Fall X

 D3 Winter

-D3 Spring Х
+D3 Spring X

--

-D3 Summer Х D4
+D3 Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
-30 transferable semester hours
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X D4 If yes, what is the minimum number of credits and the unit 30 transfe rrable semester of measure? credit hours